Nisaachar/nisaachar/README.md

 o	Responsible for creating graphical user interface (GUI) for database, offering versatile features including sorting, table joining, data conversion into CSV files, and seamless downloading capabilities.
 Helped user to save time by 70% or greater

-### SOFTWARE ENGINEER | TECHNOSIS | MAY 2017 - SEP 2017
+### SOFTWARE ENGINEER | TECHNOSIS | MAY 2018 - SEP 2018

 o	Developed a responsive full stack e-commerce website, featuring secure user authentication, personalized shopping carts, and dynamic admin product management.

-o	Collaborated and researched with UI team to enhance user engagement by 30%.
+o	Collaborated with UI team to redesign the website interface, leading to a 30% increase in user engagement by incorporating user feedback.
+For better visibility, implemented SEO best practices.